evhub/coconut/HELP.md

 - they're easier to reason about, since you can be guaranteed they won't change,
 - they're hashable and pickleable, so they can be used as keys and serialized,
 - they're significantly more efficient since they require much less overhead,
-- and when combined with pattern-matching, they can be used as what are called _algebraic data types_ to build up and then deconstruct large, complicated data structures very easily.
+- and when combined with pattern-matching, they can be used as what are called _algebraic data types_ to build up and then match against large, complicated data structures very easily.

 ### 2-Vector